T2COM Best Squad Competition

 |0

-This work, T2COM Best Squad Competition [Image 2 of 2], by PFC Jose Rolando Garcia, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, T2COM Best Squad Competition, by SPC Jesse Gonzales, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.